code-lab-org/nost-tools/docs/source/installation/installation.rst

 The installation process automatically handles all required dependencies for NOS-T tools.
 These include:

 - Core libraries for messaging and event processing
-- Utilities for simulation integration
+- Utilities for data processing of NetCDF and HDF5 files
-- Network communication components
+- Libraries for plotting and data analysis

 For a complete list of dependencies and version requirements, refer to the `project specification file (pyproject.toml) <https://github.com/emmanuelgonz/nost-tools/blob/main/pyproject.toml>`__ in the repository.